 Student Tuition and Fee Revenue (in millions of dollars)

-Analysis of results and challenges: Although student credit hours for FY18 were down 2.2% compared with FY17, the tuition rate again increased by about 5% (varying slightly by level) and some fees increased as well.
-Over the five-year period since fall 2014, tuition and fees revenue has increased by 8.5%, primarily due to rate increases.
+Analysis of results and challenges: Student credit hours for FY19 were down 4.6% compared with FY18.
+Over the five-year period since fall 2015, tuition and fees revenue has decreased by 20.2%.
 Although UA tuition and fees have increased, they remain well below the WICHE average for undergraduate resident tuition at four-year institutions.
-SCH generation has declined 15.6% over the five-year period – partly due to recent decreases in the annual number of high school graduates in Alaska, and partly due to low unemployment rates, which tend to cause both recent graduates and older individuals to choose jobs over higher education.
+SCH generation has declined 17.0% over the five-year period – partly due to recent decreases in the annual number of high school graduates in Alaska, and partly due to low unemployment rates, which tend to cause both recent graduates and older individuals to choose jobs over higher education.
 UAF is also being impacted in recent years by reduced market appeal of the University of Alaska overall, after several years of very public budget uncertainty and program reductions.
-UAF aims to increase tuition and fee revenues by increasing fees where appropriate to cover increasing costs of commodities and services; working with the Board of Regents to set tuition policies that preserve access while securing sufficient revenue; effective student recruiting; and continued efforts to retain students until graduation.
-Having sufficient capacity in High Demand Job Area programs and other academic programs is important to continued recruiting success, and program eliminations will make it more difficult to reach enrollment goals.

 |D2: Core Service - Increase revenue generation from private gifts.|

 Target #1: Raise $6.0 million in private gifts in FY19 and FY20.